New Family Frequently Asked Questions

 Does the school teach a foreign language?

-Kindergarten through 8th grade students will be given MAPS (Measures of Academic Progress® (MAP®)) three times a year; fall, winter, and spring.
+Kindergarten students will be given MAPS (Measures of Academic Progress® (MAP®)) three times a year; fall, winter, and spring.
 Teachers will share the MAP results with parents at the fall and winter Parent Teacher Conferences.
 Spring results will be sent home for parents to review.
 Teachers and/or parents may request a conference to discuss the results.

 How can I be involved in my child’s education?